 Intimacy could be described as seeing and meeting ourselves and others – and being seen and met – as much as possible in all our colours.
-We could say that intimacy asks a lot of us as human beings.
-It asks for us to show up without masks, to reveal who we really are, to be real, honest and authentic, and to be willing to see others as they are.
+It asks for us to show up without masks, to reveal who we really are, to be real, authentic and honest, and to be willing to see others as they are.

-It asks us to vulnerable, to drop the defences that prevent us from being hurt, but that also prevent us from connecting deeply.
+Intimacy asks us to allow our vulnerability – to drop some of the defences that prevent us from being hurt, but which also prevent us from connecting deeply.
 It asks us to practice discernment and healthy personal boundaries.
-Intimacy asks us to be present with what is here and now, to step into the unknown; to drop our ideas and stories about how we and others should be, so that we can embrace and celebrate our glorious messy humanness.
-It asks for open-hearted courage.
+Intimacy asks us to be present with what is here and now, to step into the unknown; to drop our ideas and stories about how we and others should be, so that we can embrace and celebrate our glorious messy humanness with open-hearted courage.